How space teaches children - an environment that speaks

 How is the third teacher assessing what has been learned?
 Through documentation.

-In Reggio Emilia, the walls are not just decorations or a place for ready-made posters.
-They are filled with pedagogical documentation that makes learning visible .
+In Reggio Emilia, the walls are not just decorations or places for ready-made posters.
+They are placed on the walls Pedagogical documentation that makes learning visible .

 2. Effect: This increases the child's self-esteem (because he sees that his thoughts are valued) and allows parents to see "how" their child is learning, not just "what he is eating."